SAP-samples/teched2025-XP260/exercises/ex0/README.md

 ## Review the configured user acess

-Check the users under Security > Users
+Check the users under Security > Users.

 Check your user xp260-0XX@education.cloud.sap.
 He will have two representations in the cockpit, one as platform user and one as business user.

 Check the role collections assigned to the platform user representation:
 - Select the user.
-- On the right frame check if the role collection Subaccount Administrator is assigned.
+- In the right frame, check if the role collection Subaccount_Administrator is assigned.

 Check the role collections assigned to the business user representation:
 - Select the user.
-- On the right frame check if the role collections Business_Application_Studio_Administrator, Business_Application_Studio_Developer, Business_Application_Studio_Extension_Deployer, Launchpad_Admin are assigned.
+- In the right frame, check if the role collections Business_Application_Studio_Administrator, Business_Application_Studio_Developer, Business_Application_Studio_Extension_Deployer, and Launchpad_Admin are assigned.

 You will make use of some test users to test the application you are working on.
 - bob.support@company.com (Support user)